Samuel Johnson (actor): Personal life

 On 5 February 2006, his girlfriend Lainie Woodlands took her own life.
 Johnson and Woodlands' mother Kim then endured a bitter legal tug-of-war for two months with Lainie's estranged father to bury her close to her chosen home and those she loved.
 She was eventually buried by Johnson, Kim, Lainie's siblings and many close friends.
 Johnson took an extended career break to recover from the trauma and returned to Daylesford.

-In late 2007, he began a relationship with Sarah Hallam, a casting director.
+In late 2007, Johnson began a relationship with Sarah Hallam, a casting director.
 They have known each other since they were 15.
 He stated, "I am really enjoying my new life.
 It is very different from the other one ... out in the 'burbs with my girl and her little boy, who is five."
 They live in the outer suburbs of Melbourne with Hallam's young son, while running workshops for aspiring actors.

 In September 2007, he was involved in a bar brawl at Star City Casino in Sydney.
 While attending a wedding with his girlfriend Hallam, he was involved in an altercation with another guest, Ben Benson.
 Johnson had repeatedly punched Benson before stomping on his head as he lay prone on the floor.
 The court was told that at the time of the offence Johnson was receiving treatment for depression following the suicide of his long-term partner Lainie Woodlands.
 Upon leaving the court, Johnson was completely remorseful for his actions, stating, "I am very sorry it all happened, I was a bit of a nincompoop and I'm glad that it's all over.
 I'm looking forward to moving on".
 He was given a 12-month good behaviour bond, with Johnson to continue with his counselling, and no conviction was recorded.

 In May 2008, Johnson gave his first interview since the death of Woodlands to ABC Television's Australian Story – The Sum of Sam.
 He talked about the turmoil of the last three years – and his life changing involvement with Open Family Australia, a charity that works with vulnerable young people.

 As of mid-2019, Johnson was living in his birthplace of Daylesford, near Melbourne.